 In 2023, over half of adults reported that dental care was not affordable, with a similar number reporting that delaying oral care due to costs resulted in even more dental issues.
 Even though we all know the old advice about brushing twice a day and flossing once a day, rising dental expenditures suggest that people need more in-depth help with daily oral health care.

-At Keys Dental Specialists, we strive to be the best Lynn Haven dentist by putting our patients’ needs first.
+At Keys Dental Specialists, we strive to be the best Key West dentist by putting our patients’ needs first.
 We go beyond the ordinary advice to educate our patients on their oral health routines.
 Continue reading to learn how you can improve your oral health and hygiene this year and reduce overall dental costs.
 Our goal is to help you care for your own smile so that when you do need extra oral care, you can be sure that it’s worth it.

 “Brush twice a day” is good basic advice for average oral care.
 However, this advice neglects to mention how patients should brush to best prevent costly oral health issues.